IBM/CodeEngine/README.md

   your own you'll need to set the `REPOSITORY` environment variable.
   This means that you should be able to just execute `run` without running `build` first, and it'll just use the pre-built images from `ibmcom`.
+  - invoking `run clean` should clean up from any previous execution without re-running the sample.

 Most samples will try to be relatively small to focus on one particular task so that it can be re-used easily and integrated into a larger use-case.